ErikKalkoken/aiodbm/README.rst

 To ensure DBM can be used safely with AsyncIO, all DB operations are serialized, i.e. only one DB operation occurs at any given time.

+Note that the asyncio version is significantly slower then the normal version of DBM.

 This library is primarily made for GDBM, but should work with other implementations too.

 Usage